2408-Team-3/flytrap_terraform/README.md

 ![projectsDashboard](https://github.com/getflytrap/.github/blob/main/profile/projectsDashboard.png)

 2. **View and Filter Errors:** Developers can view all project errors on the Issues page and use the filtering tools to focus on:
-   - Handled vs unhandled errors
+   - Handled versus unhandled errors
-   - Resolved vs unresolved errors
+   - Resolved versus unresolved errors
    - Time periods

     This helps prioritize fixes for issues with the greatest user impact or urgency.